-As we re-open Harewood, we want to keep you up-to-date on how we are adapting to the situation arising from Covid-19.
-You might have a number of questions in relation to how we have prepared for your return, you can find some answers below, which is in line with current guidance.
+We want to keep you up-to-date on how we are adapting to the situation arising from Covid-19.
+You might have a number of questions in relation to how we have prepared for your visit, you can find some answers below, which is in line with current guidance.

 These FAQs cover: